Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 ![adcs-network](./media/adcs_network.png?raw=true "ADCS Sensor Network")

 The ADCS &mu;C itself was connected as a slave with the address `0xAA` to the satellite´s main I<sup>2</sup>C bus, which had the On-Board Computer (OBC) as master.
-The ADCS internal I<sup>2</sup>C bus (shown in the previous figure) was implemented using the SofwareWire library from the Free Software Foundation, Inc. (available online at: [SoftwareWire Library](https://github.com/Testato/SoftwareWire)).
+The ADCS internal I<sup>2</sup>C bus (shown in the previous figure) was implemented using the SoftwareWire library from the Free Software Foundation, Inc. (available online at: [SoftwareWire Library](https://github.com/Testato/SoftwareWire)).

 ## Overview of ADCS &mu;C Pinout

 The following picture shows the circuit schematic of the complete ADCS &mu;C pinout.
-Note that pin `PD3` was used to reset the ADM subsytem, when commanded by the OBC.
+Note that pin `PD3` was used to reset the ADM subsystem, when commanded by the OBC.

 ![adcs-pinout](./media/adcs_pinout.png?raw=true "ADCS Pinout")